Four-wheel drive: Unusual systems

 Nissan Motors has developed a system called E-4WD, designed for cars that are normally front-wheel drive; however, the rear wheels are powered by electric motors.
 This system was introduced in some variants of the Nissan Cube and Tiida.
 (This is similar to the system used on the Ford Escape Hybrid AWD.)

 Chrysler's Jeep Division debuted the twin-engined, 670 hp Jeep Hurricane concept at the 2005 North American International Auto Show in Detroit.
 This vehicle has a unique "crab crawl" capability, which allows it to rotate 360° in place.
 This is accomplished by driving the left wheels as a pair and the right wheels as a pair, as opposed to driving the front and rear pairs.
 A central gearbox allows one side to drive in the opposite direction from the other.
 It also has dual Hemi V8s.

 Some hybrid vehicles such as the Lexus RX400h provide power to an AWD system through a pair of electric motors, one to the front wheels and one to the rear.
 In the case of the AWD model version of the Lexus RX400h (and its Toyota-branded counterpart, the Harrier hybrid), the front wheels can also receive drive power directly from the vehicle's gasoline engine, as well as via the electric motors, whereas the rear wheels derive power only from the second electric motor.
 Transfer of power is managed automatically by internal electronics based on traction conditions and need, making this an all-wheel-drive system.

-The 4RM system used in the Ferrari FF in 2011 is unique in that it has a rear transaxle with a secondary front transaxle connected directly to the engine.
+The 4RM system used in the Ferrari FF and Purosangue is unique in that it has a rear transaxle with a secondary front transaxle connected directly to the engine.
 The car operates primarily as a rear-wheel drive vehicle.
 Clutches in the front transaxle engage when the rear wheels slip.
 Drive to the front wheels is transmitted through two infinitely variable clutch packs that are allowed to 'slip' to give the required road wheel speeds.
 The front transaxle has three gears, two forward, and reverse.
 The two forward gears of the front transmission match the lower four forward gears of the rear transmission.
 It is not used in higher gears.
 The connection between this gearbox and each front wheel is via independent Haldex-type clutches, without a differential.
 Due to the difference in ratios, the clutches continually slip and only transmit, at most, 20% of the engine's torque.

+In the late 1970's, International Harvester developed a low cost substitute for four-wheel drive.
+They used two 2wd rear ends from their model 1086 tractors and coupled them together in their new model 3588 tractor. because this system had no transfer case and was just two 2wd systems joined together, the system was dubbed the "2+2".